 Step 6: This is a pretty simple structure.
 Use 2×6 lumber, but 2x4s should work fine too and will be a little lighter.
 My side pieces are 34 inches long and the ends are 19 inches long which leaves a gap of 16 inches in the middle.

 Note that one end needs to be ripped down 2.5 inches lower than the other because the drum needs to overrun the box slightly so that the coarse materials spill out of the drum.
-Since I used 2x6s (1.5 x 5.5) my spillway end piece was 3 inches wide.
-If you are using 2x4s (1.5×3.5) Then your end piece would need to be one inch wide.
+If you use 2x6s (1.5 x 5.5) your spillway end piece will be 3 inches wide.
+If you are using 2x4s (1.5×3.5) then your end piece will be one inch wide.

 If you have a large quantity of material to screen you may want to find a buddy who will keep turning the drum while you continue shoveling material.

 This is indeed very simple equipment that would help an average gardener make compost.
 You could copy this project as it is or you can use it as inspiration.
 Be creative, look around you.
 What do you have in your garage or storage you think you could use to make compost?
-How would you build your own compost sifter?
+Would you build your own compost sifter?